Lise Meitner Research Group Social Behaviour

 What we do

-Our study system, the clonal raider ant Ooceraea biroi (formerly: Cerapachys biroi), combines the rich social biology of ants with a high degree of experimental amenability.
-This species displays an unusually simple social organization: unlike other ants, clonal raider ant colonies have no queens, but instead consist of workers that reproduce asexually and synchronously, producing discrete cohorts of genetically nearly identical workers.
-This unique biology provides maximal experimental control over age and genotype at the individual and group levels.
-Other advantages of this system include a shorter generation time relative to other social insects, and the fact that small colonies of a dozen workers are fully functional.
+Our study system, the clonal raider ant Ooceraea biroi, combines the rich social biology of ants with a high degree of experimental amenability.
+This species displays an unusually simple social organization: colonies have no queens, but instead consist of workers that reproduce clonally and synchronously.
+Synchronized brood development drives stereotypical behavioral cycles of about one month, in which colonies alternate between reproductive and foraging phases.
+Synchronized reproduction also means that all adults emerge in discrete cohorts.
+This unique biology provides experimental control over several factors that often affect behavior (age, genotype) at the individual and group levels.